khulnasoft-lab/design.khulnasoft.com/contents/patterns/dashboards.md

 - **Archive**: Remove something from a current view to be organized and managed in a separate view.
 This change is recorded in the versioning area.
 - **Duplicate**: Create an identical copy of any dashboard or panel.
 - **Embed**: Insert panels into different mediums.
-- **Export**: Make data available as CSV file, static image of a chart being shown, or static PDF of chart/dashboard (important for data analysis and accessibility).
+- **Export**: Make data available as CSV file, static image of a visualization being shown, or static PDF of a visualization/dashboard (important for data analysis and accessibility).
 - **Lock**: One or more elements are temporarily unavailable for changes to be made.
 - **Remove**: Delete a dashboard or panel.
 - **Share**: Share a dashboard or panel through different channels.